-The best golf club grips to keep your clubs secure in the hands, shot after shot.
+The best golf club grips to keep your clubs secure in the hands, shot after shot, in 2022.

 Using expensive golf clubs with poor quality or worn out grips is like buying a Ferrari and then putting Lego tyres on it.